Highway Safety Driving to Mont Tremblant

 According to the 2014 Quebec highway safety road deaths decreased for the sixth year in a row.
 These statistics also indicated that 34 drivers in the Laurentian regions lost their lives on the highways in 2014, 5 more than 2013.

 Anyone that is driving to Mont Tremblant or on the Laurentian highways will undoubtedly notice the strong police presence.
-This increased police presence combined with new laws against texting and driving, a zero-tolerance policy for alcohol and strictly enforced speed limits will considerably reduce the number of driving casualties.
+This increased police presence combined with new laws against texting and driving, the zero-tolerance policy for alcohol and strictly enforced speed limits will considerably reduce the number of driving casualties.

-Quebec Speed traps
+Quebec Speed Traps

 The latest statistics indicate drivers have the tendency to speed.
 The police are always on the lookout for speeders and frequently set up speed traps and have hidden patrol cars waiting to catch violators.
-Between May 11th amd May 16th of 2015, the police distributed more than 2,000 speeding tickets.
+Between May 11th and May 16th of 2015, the police distributed more than 2,000 speeding tickets.

 In 2014, the number of people injured in accidents was 126 which was a 26% drop from the averages from 2009 to 2013.
 The significant decline can be attributed to improved prevention campaigns and increased control by the police.